History of the Lab

 Areas of expertise: mollusc biology

 Winston Menzel spent his entire professional career at Florida State University, where he concentrated on molluscan aquaculture and genetics.
 His research ranged from projects in selective breeding and hybridization in clams and oysters to clam mariculture.
 He is noted for developing a management plan for the oyster resource in Apalachicola Bay with the Florida State Board f Natural Resources.
+Much of this body of work is extremely relevant to the Apalachicola Bay System Initiative currently being conducted at the lab in 2020.

 Director from 1978-1980